bufbuild/protobuf-es/packages/protobuf-test/README.md

 github.com/protocolbuffers/protobuf.
 They cover many edge cases for both code generation and serialization.

-Most tests are run twice, once with the generated code, once with a type that is created at run time from a file descriptor set.
+Most tests are run several times, once with the generated TypeScript code, once with the generated JavaScript code, and with a message type that is created at runtime from a file descriptor set.